 Sales is partly an art and partly a skill.
 You should let the interviewer know that you know enough about their products to answer questions about them.

 Moreover, you should demonstrate good listening skills and be able to read a person’s mood.
-Also, you will need to be patient and determined, not letting rejection get you down.
+In addition to this, you will need to be patient and determined.
+It’s important to not let rejection get you down.

 4. What don’t you like about sales?